Ceylon in World War II: Ceylon Navy Volunteer Reserve

 The Ceylon Navy Volunteer Reserve was taken over by the Royal Navy.
 Cutting its teeth on the Port Commission Tugs Samson and Goliath, it later manned and operated trawlers and Antarctic whalers converted as Minesweepers and fitted out with guns, submarine detection equipment and anti-submarine weaponry.
 They were H.M.
-Ships Overdale Wyke (the first ship to be purchased by the Government of Ceylon), Okapi, Semla, Sambhur, Hoxa, Balta and H.M Tugs Barnet and C405.
+Ships Overdala Wyike (the first ship to be purchased by the Government of Ceylon), Okapi, Semla, Sambhur, Hoxa, Balta and H.M Tugs Barnet and C405.
 In addition it manned several Motor Fishing Vessels (MFV) and miscellaneous auxiliary vessels.
 All were manned exclusively by CRNVR personnel.
 These ships were meant to sweep and guard the approaches the harbours but were also often used on extended missions outside Ceylon waters.
 In the course of these operations, the ships came under enemy fire, recovered essential information from Japanese aircraft shot down, sailed to Akyab after the Burma front was opened in two FMVs for harbour duties, and was called upon to accept the surrender of the Italian colonial ship Eritrea and escort her to port with a prize crew on board.

 Cocos Islands Mutiny

 The sinking of the battleship HMS Prince of Wales and the battlecruiser HMS Repulse, and the subsequent fall of Singapore, punctured forever the myth of British invincibility.
-Against this backdrop, and on the agitation of the Trotskyist-inspired Lanka Sama Samaja Party, soldiers of the Ceylon Garrison Artillery on Horsburgh Island in the Cocos Islands mutinied on the night of 8 May 1942, intending to hand the islands over to the Japanese.
+Against this backdrop, and on the agitation of the Trotskyist-inspired Lanka Sama Samaja Party, soldiers of the garrison on Horsburgh Island in the Cocos Islands mutinied on the night, intending to hand the islands over to the Japanese.
 The mutiny was suppressed within an hour, however, and three of the mutineers were later executed — the only British Commonwealth soldiers to be executed for mutiny during the Second World War.

 Following the mutiny the use of Ceylonese combat troops was discontinued by the British, although a number of supply and transport units were used in the rear areas in the Middle East.
 The defences of Ceylon were reinforced by the 7th Australian Division and elements of the 1st (African) Division because of the island's strategic importance, holding almost all the British Empire's resources of rubber.
-Rationing was instituted so that Ceylonese were comparatively better fed than their Indian neighbours; a measure taken to prevent their disaffection.